Remember! The clocks are going forward...

 Don’t stress about your phone or laptop, they’ll update the time automatically.
 If you’ve got any old-school clocks around, you might need to adjust them manually.

-The clocks will go forward again in March, specifically 29th March 2026.
-That’s when we get the extra hour back, and the days will start getting longer again.
-Until then, though, we’re in "winter mode"!
+The clocks will go back again in October, specifically on 25th October 2026.
+That’s when we lose the extra hour of daylight, and the days will start getting shorter again.
+Until then, though, we’re in "spring mode"!

-The clocks going back is a signal that winter is coming, with earlier nights and colder mornings.
-It’s an ideal time to adjust your schedule, and get your sleep routine back on track.
+The clocks going forward is a signal that summer is coming, with later nights and warmer mornings.
+It’s an ideal time to adjust your schedule and get your sleep routine on track.